What diet should you follow to treat heart failure?

 Fats and oils

 Choose unsaturated fats as often as possible.
 Have between one and four servings daily.
-A serving size is one teaspoon of margarine or vegetable oil, one tablespoon of low-fat mayonnaise, or two tablespoons of light salad dressing.
+A serving size is 1 teaspoon of margarine or vegetable oil, 1 tablespoon of low-fat mayonnaise, or 2 tablespoons of light salad dressing.

 Foods to limit or avoid if you have heart failure